 Call for panels

 A panel is a discussion among nominated panelists on a specified topic, typically occupying a 90-minute session, with at least a third of that time allocated for audience participation.
 A panel submission is a two-page document including a succinct summary of the different perspectives of the proposed participants, in a form suitable for inclusion in the proceedings.
 The submission must include the authors’ names.

 Call for posters

 A submission for a poster is a one-page paper.
-It is expected that this will include title, authorship, abstract and keywords, with the rest of the page consisting of an extended abstract.
-The nature of the content will vary from poster to poster, but is expected to describe the main topic of the poster.
+It is expected that this will include title, authors, abstract and keywords, with the rest of the page consisting of an extended abstract.
+The nature of the content will vary from poster to poster, but is expected to describe the main topic of the poster and to include references as appropriate.
 The submission must include the authors’ names.

 Call for tips, techniques, and courseware